Skip to main content

 Security

-To connect to the tunnel server, you must use SSH private-key based authentication.
-Urls for tunnels are derived from the public key of the client (referred as clientId): http://{tunnel_name}-{clientId}.{tunnel-server}.
+To connect to the tunnel server, you must use SSH private-key-based authentication.
+Urls for tunnels are derived from the public key of the client (referred to as clientId): http://{tunnel_name}-{clientId}.{tunnel-server}.

 Observability

-The tunnel server expose operational metrics on port 8888 that can be scraped by Prometheus or similar observability tool.
+The tunnel server exposes operational metrics on port 8888 that can be scraped by Prometheus or a similar observability tool.